metagov/daostar-EIP-4824-Members-URI-Template/README.md

-# Lodestar Finance Members URI
+# EIP-4824 Members URI
 ## API Documentation
 ### Endpoint: /members
-**Description:** This endpoint fetches unique voter data from the Snapshot Hub GraphQL API, paginated by the created field of votes.
+**Description:** This endpoint fetches unique voter data from the Snapshot Hub GraphQL API and Tally API, paginated by the created field of votes.

 **HTTP Method:** GET